 Music world is raging 1: Led Zepellin

-I love it when the music industry gets… creative.
+The music industry gets… creative.

 As the “Stairway to Heaven” case is about to be heard in appeal, the US government has declared that it will be backing up Led in its Copyright claim.
 Although initiated in 2014, a Jury cleared the band in 2016 by stating that “Stairway to Heaven” and “Taurus” were two different songs.
 However, after an appeal was filled, the Ninth Circuit concluded that the judge in charge of the case back in the day, gave the jury erroneous instructions about how Copyright Law works in the US (mainly, that although individual notes or scale cannot be Copyright protected, the way in which they are combined could potentially be if sufficiently original).
 In addition, during the trial, the jury only had access to expert’s report but were not allowed to actually hear both songs to judge the overall impression.
 With all this information in hand, do you think the new jury will rule differently?